Promiseigboke/cat-photo/README.md

 # freecodecamp-projects
-This is where all my freecodecamp projects are located.
+This is my first freecodecamp project.
+Cat photo project.